tciuro/NanoStore/README.md

 (*) If introspecting the data is needed, request objects.
 You should request keys if you need to feed the result to another method, such as NSFNanoStore `-(BOOL)removeObjectsWithKeysInArray:(NSArray *)theKeys error:(out NSError **)outError` method.

-## Example: finding all objects with the attribute 'LastName' and value 'Doe'.
+## Example: finding all objects with the attribute 'LastName' and value 'Doe'

     NSFNanoSearch *search = [NSFNanoSearch searchWithStore:nanoStore];